eslunar/main/readme.md

 ### Under the hood.
 **PS** runs your javascript code in a dedicated `main` worker and relays information to the `ui` thread, overall increasing web perfomance and response time.

-It also provides the **require** function to import scripts and the **module** object to export code, encouraging modular programming and ultimately making it compatible with plainJS libraries on npm.
+It also provides the **require** function to import scripts and the **module** object to export code, encouraging modular programming and ultimately making it compatible with commonJS libraries on npm.

 Being multi threaded also gives **ps** an advantage boost, giving applications the ability to divide the workload into seperate threads that can cross-communicate via a simple **post** and **listen** API.